cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 First thing, that almost stopped me.
 And I think it's one of the main reasons that would block most users.

-You need to pay to use Kagi.
+You need to pay to use Kagi, which is unusual for a search engine.

 ![Kagi pricing](assets/images/posts/2025/kagi/pricing.png)

-If you ignore the $5/month plan, which is far too limited, the cheapest is $10/month + tax.
+If you ignore the $5/month plan, which is far too limited, the cheapest is $10/month plus tax.

 That's a steep amount to pay every month for a search engine when all the competitors provide it for free.
 But I search a lot:

 ![Kagi usages](assets/images/posts/2025/kagi/usages.png)

-With around 1,500 searches/month, a search would cost me $0.0067.
-Clearly, that puts it in perspective, and if it improves my day-to-day, it may be worth it.
+With around 1,500 searches per month, one search would cost me about $0.0067.
+That puts things in perspective, and if it improves my day-to-day experience, it may be worth it.

-And the fact that the search engine is funded by its users and not by ads is, for me, an important point.
+The fact that the search engine is funded by its users and not by ads is, for me, an important point, and something I want to support.

 In the end, I decided to give it a try.

 # Search

-The search seems good—very good.
+The search results are very good.

 ![Kagi results](assets/images/posts/2025/kagi/kagi_results.png)
 _Straightforward results—no nonsense, nothing fancy, just what I want._

-To be honest, I didn’t do a lot of side-by-side comparisons against other search engines.
+To be honest, I haven’t done many side-by-side comparisons against other search engines.

-But in the last 5 months, I feel the quality of my searches has improved compared to Google.
+But over the last 6 months, I feel the quality of my searches has improved compared to Google.

-It’s really hard to tell why, but the search results seem more accurate and less “hostile” than the ones from Google.
-You manage to get what you want with less friction.
+It’s hard to pinpoint why, but the search results seem more accurate and less “hostile” than Google’s.
+You get what you want with less friction.

-Other advantages are the following features:
+Other advantages include the following features:

 ## No Ads

 You don't have ads.
-NEVER.
+EVER.

-That might not sound like much, but the experience is a breeze when you are used to Google pushing ads everywhere with very poor quality.
+That might not sound like much, but the experience is a breeze when you’re used to Google pushing ads everywhere with poor quality.

 ## Lens

-This is probably my most used feature.
+This is probably my most-used feature.

 It allows you to search only on a configurable subset of websites.

-I mostly use this to search on Y Combinator and Reddit.
+I mostly use this to search on Hacker News and Reddit.

 ![Lenses](assets/images/posts/2025/kagi/lenses.png)